dawsonjon/Chips-2.0/_sources/language_reference/c_library.txt

     float scan_float();

 To provide flexibility, the definition of standard input is left to the user.
-To define standard output, a function `stdin_get_char` function must be defined before including print.h.
+To define standard input, assign an input to the global stdin.

 ctypes.h
 --------